-A group formed with the intention of saving the graveyard of St Mark's church, record and catalogue the graves and transcribe their inscriptions.
+A group formed with the intention of saving the graveyard of St Mark's church, recording and cataloguing the graves and transcribing their inscriptions.

 Further details soon.
 In the meantime see Facebook Page 'Friends Of St. Mark's Cheetham'

 I was told, recently about a local poet, Tony Connor, and that he had written a poem about St Mark's - Here it is.

 God being nothing if not large

 (like Victoria widowed early)-